 Our first step, therefore, is to strengthen the legal case for Charter Review as much as possible.
 While we believe that there is a clear duty to trigger Article 109, we understand that there will still be challenges to this proposal.
 We will therefore consider potential counters to our proposal and build a strong case for its adoption, as well as mapping out the exact legal procedure that will be necessary to do so.

 Once armed with this information, we will have a solid foundation from which we can build a targeted campaign to re-trigger Article 109 and hold a Charter Review Conference.
-The campaign, through track II diplomacy, would target a coalition of willing states to push for Charter review.
+The campaign, through 6here is an example of a footnote with a link track II diplomacy, would target a coalition of willing states to push for Charter review.
 The countries that the San Francisco promise was made to, as well as those countries seeking more substantive UN transformation in recent years, would be targeted and made aware of the potentials of pursuing the path offered by article 109.
 Further, by introducing domestic referendums and petitions in key regions and states, such as the European Citizens Initiative, or the US ballot and petition system, global citizens’ interest and awareness would be raised in calling for a more democratic and effective United Nations.

 Unfortunately, although the San Francisco Promise can get us to Charter Review without any threat of the veto, whatever comes out of the review process will require the assent of all five permanent members.
 However, we believe that a veto is much less of a threat in the context of ratifying an entirely new UN Charter.
 If the negotiated Charter has widespread support from most other countries in the world (a two-thirds majority is required), there will be significant pressure on the Permanent Five to accept it as well.
 Furthermore, this would be a vote far removed from the diplomatic chambers of the UN, putting the decision in the hands of national legislative bodies.
 As a result, we believe that there will also be more pressure from the public including the national citizens of the Permanent Five to accept a more representative and effective system of global governance.
 The cost of exclusion of any single country from a new global order would simply be too high.